ionelaSabinaMacovei/ProjectPortofolio4-Babyfood/TESTING.md

 6.
 - Expected - Display the searched post.
 - Testing - Type a random word in the serarch field .
-- Result -  Searching only the title.
+- Actual Result -  Searching only the title.
 - Fix - Use Q __icontains and the pipe to signify or and added name and content.

 7.
 - Expected - Display Google Fonts used.
 - Testing - Run the server.
-- Result -  Do not display the google fonts.
+- Actual Result -  Do not display the google fonts.
 - Fix - Changed the font-family on the body element to 'Chewy' and then, cleared the cache.

 8.
 - Expected - Display collapsable buttons.
 - Testing - Clik on the collapsable button.
-- Result -  Not working(do not appear the text).
+- Actual Result -  Not working(do not appear the text).
 - Fix - Moved the bootstrap javascript file just above the closing </body> tag in the base.html and used <button> instead of an <a> tag